jonnyhyman/Chaos/README.md

 ###### Written by [Jonny Hyman](www.jonnyhyman.com), 2020
 ###### MIT License

-This code was created for this Veritasium video on YouTube!

 This is not a library, but rather a collection of standalone scripts!
 As such, there is a bit of code duplication between scripts.

 #### Requirements